 Staff may request to opt-out of automated recording for their subject.
 Associate Deans (Teaching & Learning) or equivalents in Faculties and Graduate Schools will oversee opt-out requests.

-Staff will not need to make bookings for centrally timetabled lectures in 2016, and alterations to the timetable will automatically adjust the recording schedule.
+Staff will not need to make bookings for centrally timetabled lectures, and alterations to the timetable will automatically adjust the recording schedule.
 Recording of other teaching activities (e.g. seminars or tutorials) and activities not in the central timetable can be booked.

 Ad hoc bookings may be required to record other events.
 These bookings can be made via the Lecture Capture support page.

-Enquiries about the new processes can be made through the helpdesk support form.
+Enquiries about this process can be made through the support form.